DR MARTIN CHAPMANSoftware Engineer | Researcher

 MESAMedical Entity Extraction with Schema Alignment

-Working as a part of an NHS trust-based team on one of the largest deployments of Large Language Model (LLM) technology in the health service.
-Leading on the secure deployment of this technology to convert unstructured clinical documents into analysable data at scale.
-In parallel, developing training, deployment and inference pipelines to support this work.
+Working on the secure deployment of Large Language Model (LLM) technology that converts unstructured NHS clinical documents into analysable data at scale.
+This represents one of the largest deployments of this technology in the health service.
+Leading external trust deployment, and developing training, deployment and inference pipelines to support the work.
 Example models include GenoLlama (genomic biomarkers) and OncoLlama (cancer).

 02